jshiv/RocketpoolExitArbitrage/README.md

 Now you can simulate the transaction.
 Focus on observing the `State` changes.
 Key things to verify include:
 - The balance change in the receiver's address.
 - Ensuring the `rETH` contract balance remains mostly unchanged.
+- If burning local rETH: Make sure the correct amount is burned and the ETH is send to the correct address.

 Additionally, you could review the emitted events.
-Look for the `Arbitrage` event, which displays details such as the `receiver` and the `profit` (before fees).
+When executing an arbitrage: Look for the `Arbitrage` event, which displays details such as the `receiver` and the `profit` (before fees).

 ---

 ## Usage

 ### Scenario 1: If You Already Have rETH

+In this scenario, you already possess rETH and aim to burn it at the protocol rate.
+The CLI tool facilitates the process by bundling the **distribute** action with an **rETH burn**.
+You can select this scenario with the `--local-reth` flag.
+When using smartnode with the default docker configuration, you usually only need to add the address (`--minipool` or `--minipools`).
+If you modifyed the default port, use the  `--rpc-port` flag to set the new port.
+If you have an external eth1 client, use the `--rpc` flag.

+Because no secondary markets are involved, **this scenario is not time-sensitive**.
+Therefore, it is **highly recommended** to use external tools to simulate the displayed transactions and confirm they perform as intended.

+The workflow proceeds as follows:

+**1. Confirmation:** Once all calculations are complete, you will be prompted to confirm whether to proceed.
+This step allows you to verify that the ratios and amounts are accurate and meet your expectations.

+**2. Submission:** After confirmation, the bundle is sent to multiple relays and remains valid for inclusion in the next five blocks.

+**3. Inclusion Monitoring:** The script then monitors the network, waiting for the transactions within the bundle to be included in a block.

 ### Scenario 2: Flashloan Approach